JeffDeCola/my-cheat-sheets/software/service-architectures/containers-as-a-service/google-kubernetes-engine-cheat-sheet/README.md

 No cluster management fee for clusters of all sizes.

-Each user node is charged at standard `gce` pricing.
+Each user node is charged the standard `gce` pricing.

 Full list of [free gcp services](https://cloud.google.com/free/docs/gcp-free-tier).

 ## STEP 1 - CREATE/DELETE KUBERNETES CLUSTER ON GKE

-Since each node Each node is a VM instance on `gce`, to keep costs down we would create one node.
+Since each node is a VM instance on `gce`, to keep costs down we'll create one node.

-I would use preemptible disk to keeps the costs even lower.
+Lets also use a preemptible disk to keeps the costs even lower.

-`gke` will not charge you for the master node.
+As stated above `gke` will not charge you for the master node.

-You can use the console or gcloud to create a cluster.
+You can use the console or gcloud to create a Kubernetes Cluster.
 I like to script, so I'm using gcloud,

 ```bash